Saptarshi423/Bot/README.md

 ## Lessons Learned

 - How to communicate with an API and fetch data.
-- Parse incoming data from request bodies such as form data.
+- Parse incoming data from request or response bodies.

 ## Application Link
 https://t.me/SK98_TEST_BOT